Daan Rots: Club career

 Rots made his professional debut with Twente in a 4–1 Eredivisie win over FC Emmen on 9 January 2021.
 On 17 February 2021, he signed his first professional contract with Twente for 2+1 years.

 Rots became a starter during the 2021–22 season in which the club finished fourth in the league and qualified for the 2022–23 UEFA Europa Conference League.
 He contributed with three goals in 30 appearances.

+Personal life

+Daan is the older brother of the Dutch footballer Mats Rots.